 Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

-The route has changed considerably since its introduction 20 years ago.
-The route started on 25 October 1986 running from Embankment to Kensington via Buckingham Gate, Victoria, Elizabeth Street, Sloane Square, Knightsbridge, South Kensington and Queen’s Gate.
+The C1 has changed considerably since its introduction 24 years ago.
+The route started on 25 October 1986, running from Embankment to Kensington via Buckingham Gate, Victoria, Elizabeth Street, Sloane Square, Knightsbridge, South Kensington and Queen’s Gate.
 19 new OV class Optare City Pacers provided an intensive service during the day on Mondays to Fridays.
 During the evenings the buses were used on circular services C20/C21 between Victoria and London's theatreland, although these only lasted until the following July.
 From 1 August 1987 the C1 was extended to Waterloo and named Central Hoppa C1, gaining a Saturday service and early evening journeys between Waterloo and Victoria.

 The City Pacer, based on a Volkswagen LT55 chassis, broke new ground for the time by having a purpose built style of bus bodywork, rather than the usual cheap parcel van conversion.
 Regrettably the Volkswagen chassis were not up to the task and the vehicles only lasted a few years.
 The vehicles for the C1 were specified with high backed seats and piped music, and were operated from the basement of Victoria garage.